-The "featherlift" is an innovative non-surgical technique that gives a lift to the sagging tissues of the face using threads.
+The "featherlift" is a non-surgical technique that gives a lift to the sagging tissues of the face using threads.
 It has been widely popular in Europe and South America, and rapidly gaining attention in the United States.
-The featherlift procedure offers quick and relatively painless lifting for patients needing only little to moderate rejuvenation.
+The featherlift procedure offers quick and relatively painless lifting for patients needing only slight lifting.
 The featherlift is also known as the APTOS lift, the APTOS thread lift and suture suspension facelift.

 APTOS thread used for feather lift

 The threads used in this procedure are called APTOS threads.
 These fine threads have small barbs or "cogs" along the length of the thread, much like barbs on a fishhook.
 These cogs provide lift and contour by forming a support structure for the facial tissue.
 A full face featherlift would require 18 threads, usually 2 for each brow, 3 for each cheek, 2 for each jaw line and 2 for each side of the neck, although not everyone may need a full lifting procedure.
 The threads are introduced with a fine needle so the puncture sites heal very quickly, usually without any marks.